JUnit 5 Extensions

 Generate WireMockPactExtension field

-In case one uses the wiremock-pact extension, an additional action called WireMockPactExtension
+In case one uses the wiremock-pact extension, an additional action called WireMockPactExtension is also available that is configured as follows:

 @org.junit.jupiter.api.extension.RegisterExtension